 Kate Henshall Trophy

-Play 18 holes throughout the summer or winter with a marker.
+Play 9 or 18 holes throughout the summer or winter with a marker.
 Play out every hole in the first round.
 Improved holes are counted on subsequent rounds.
 Date & sign the book before going out.
 Pay before the first round.
 Seasons end on the 31st September and 31st March.

 9 Hole Competition